AndrejaCH/School_District_Analysis/README.md

   - Load and read raw data.
   - Inspect data (finding anomalies, finding missing values, declare data types, etc)
-  - Clean date (leave, replace or delete the row with missing values)
+  - Clean date (leave, replace or delete rows with missing values)
   - Merge datasets.
   - Perform calculations and create tables.
   - Change layout and structure (organized tables are key to represent data in a way that is easy to understand and easy to detect patterns and correlation).